DanielBandarica02/SOC-HomeLab/docs/00-architecture/design-decisions.md

 The Wazuh agent collects native OS logs.
 That's not enough for a real SOC:

-- On Windows, native events are verbose but limited — I don't see child processes with their command line, I don't see pipe creation, I don't see network connections per process.
+- On Windows, native events are verbose but limited, I don't see child processes with their command line, I don't see pipe creation, I don't see network connections per process.
 - **Sysmon** fills exactly those gaps, and Sysmon events are well covered by public detection rules (SwiftOnSecurity baseline config, Olaf Hartong's ruleset, MITRE mapping).
 - On Linux, **Auditd** gives me equivalent visibility over syscalls, executions, and modifications of sensitive files.